V0lk3n/V0lk3n.github.io/writeup/DeadSecCTF-2023/DeadSecCTF2023-WriteUp.md

 Curl as three option :

-The two first are made to only allow redirection to the protocol ```HTTP```, other protocol will not be allowed.
+The two first are made, to only allow redirection to the protocol ```HTTP```, other protocol will not be allowed.

 The thrid is used to make only one redirection.